Squeezing below the ground state of motion of a continuously monitored levitating nanoparticle: Features of the asymptotic state to the protocol

-\emph{Features of the asymptotic states --} The squeezing process described by \cref{equ:langevin_squeezing} may cause an unstable asymptotic state due to the explosive expansion of one quadrature during the squeezing of the other quadrature.
+\emph{Features of the asymptotic states --} The squeezing process described by \cref{equ:langevin_squeezing} may cause an unstable asymptotic state due to the expansion of one quadrature during the squeezing of the other quadrature.
 This issue can be circumvented by applying continuous measurement along with the squeezing protocol as the dynamics described by \cref{equ:riccati_squeezing}.
 Indeed, suppose the variance of a system's quadrature $\sigma_n$ follows the relation $\sigma_{n+1} = e^{sr}\sigma_n + \chi$ at $n$-th squeezing cycle, where ${sr}$ is the squeezing parameter and $\chi>0$ is the amount of diffusion over one squeezing cycle.
 The quadrature variance $\sigma_\infty$ approaches to a steady point ${\chi}/{(1-e^{sr})}$ if $sr<0$ and to the infinity if $sr\geq0$.
 Experimentally, the infinity variance means that the system can become unstable after a number of squeezing cycles, when one quadrature of the system expands too much to be well contained by the trap.

 We demonstrate this issue with the system's momentum variance, when the system is squeezed in its position.
-Without applying the continuous measurement, \cref{equ:langevin_squeezing} gives the squeezing parameters for each term in the CM, where the momentum one reads
+Without applying the continuous measurement, \cref{equ:langevin_squeezing} gives the squeezing parameters for each term in the CM, where for the momentum spread one has

 with $\Delta a = a_2-a_1>0$ and $\Omega_i=\sqrt{\omega_i^2-(a_1-a_2)^2/4}$.
 The full expressions for all squeezing parameters are given in \cref{apd:sec:squeezing_paramters}.
 Given the definition $\omega_1<\omega_2$ (hence $\Omega_1<\Omega_2$), and the small damping regime $\Delta a\to 0$, we notice it is possible to have ${sr}_{pp}>0$ when the damping rate $a_1$ is small, while the other two parameters ${sr}_{xx}$ and ${sr}_{xp}$ remain negative for any setting of $\Omega_{1,2}$ and $a_{1,2}$, as illustrated by \cref{fig:squeezing_paramters:a}.
 This leads to the explosion of the system momentum variance (whose asymptotic value goes to infinity) in the regime of high quality factors $Q \sim \omega_2/a_1$.
 This issue can be circumvented when the continuous measurement is applied to the system, as shown by the open and filled diamonds in \cref{fig:squeezing_paramters:b}, representing the cases without and with continuous measurement ($b=2$), respectively.
 Therefore, we conclude that continuous measurement is crucial for applying the squeezing protocol in the high-quality regime, since it guarantees that the system under the squeezing protocol will always reach a stable state with a finite position and momentum variances.